rabio10/information-system-project/README.md

 4. also check the database name ( it's in datasource url in Application.properties file )
 5. run it

-# user authentification and registration
+# User Authentification and Registration
 steps for the user :
 1. make a POST request to: http://localhost:8080/registration to register with the body in JSON
 ````